neldajohn/INTRO_TO_IM/midtermProject/journal.md

 #### What worked:
 - The main game class was successfully started.
 It also works just the way I wanted it too, so that means that it can be inherited and replicated for other levels too.
-- I was also able to make a start page and to get the game to start only when the user clicked the mouse.
-This is what the start page looks like:
+- I was also able to make a start page and to get the game to start only when the user clicked the mouse:
 ![](Media/cover.gif)

 #### What didn't work: